I'm a big fan of saving time and money. These apps will do both. Here is a list of the best apps for real estate investors for both Android and iOS.

 - Save money by not using a management company and manage your tenants on the go

 These are just a handful of ways apps can make your life easier in real estate investing.

 List of Top Apps for Real Estate Investors

-I believe transaction costs associate with real estate transactions is far too high.
+I believe that transaction costs associated with real estate transactions are far too high.
 These apps for real estate investors will help you invest smarter, save money and close more deals.

-Let’s get into the exact tools that I use to be a better real estate investor.
+Let's get into the best real estate apps I usually use to be a better investor.

 Plus, Fundrise offers affordable investment account minimums of only $500.
 You can become a real estate investor overnight.
-Fundrise has and continues to be, the market leader for finding new investment opportunities online.
+Fundrise has been and continues to be the market leader for finding new investment opportunities online.